tears-mysthrala/Oroitz/README.md

 ## License

 This project targets the MIT License; a formal `LICENSE` file will be added before the first code release.

+## Release Prep & CI

+We maintain a CI pipeline at `.github/workflows/ci.yml` which runs the test suite and a lightweight benchmark.
+Use `tools/benchmark.py` to run a local benchmark and generate `results/benchmark_report.json`.

+Before releasing, consult `docs/release-checklist.md` for validation steps (benchmarks, SBOM, packaging, security scan, and docs checks).